Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation: Conclusion

-\section{Acknowledgment}
+\subsection{Acknowledgment}

-This research was supported by funding from the Flemish Government under the “Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen” program.
+This research was funded by the Royal Higher Institute of Defence under the project DAP23/05.
+This work was supported by the Flemish Government under the “Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen” program.
 The resources and services used in this work were, in part, provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government.
 Pieter Libin acknowledges support from the Research council of the Vrije Universiteit Brussel (OZR-VUB) via grant number OZR3863BOF.
-We also thank Florent Delgrange and Raphael Avalos for their invaluable insights, Mehrdad Asadi for feedback on visualizations and Arbia Riahi for proof reading.
+We also thank Florent Delgrange and Raphael Avalos for their invaluable insights, Mehrdad Asadi for feedback on visualizations and Arbia Riahi for proof reading, as well as anonymous reviewers for their useful feedback.